- Press 2 to speak to a representative

-Know your customer: to provide a positive experience, companies must get to know their customers better in order to understand their needs and challenges.
+To provide a positive experience, companies must get to know their customers better in order to understand their needs and challenges.
 They must take a hard look at the details involved in every interaction a customer has with the business along the entire journey.

-Evaluate customer journeys: companies should scrutinize their current processes and determine which customer journeys or use cases would benefit most from the shift to conversational IVR.
+Companies should scrutinize their current processes and determine which customer journeys or use cases would benefit most from the shift to conversational IVR.
 Common scenarios generally account for 60% of customer issues, especially for telcos, insurers, consumer electronics suppliers and utility providers.

-Consider each customer’s perspective: not all customers have the same familiarity or level of comfort with technology and will therefore not respond to new self-service options in the same manner.
+Not all customers have the same familiarity or level of comfort with technology and will therefore not respond to new self-service options in the same manner.
 Make sure to incorporate a “voice of the customer” program that incorporates customers’ feedback about their experiences and expectations into the planning process.

-Anticipate new use cases: consider any new customer journeys that must be designed to align with upcoming company initiatives or products.
+Consider any new customer journeys that must be designed to align with upcoming company initiatives or products.
 For example, an insurance company may have multiple known customer journeys for setting premiums, onboarding customers to new policies or making claims.
 However, an insurer that is entering the Smart Home market with new products such as smart security systems will need to create an entirely new conversational flow.

-Measure effectively: as with any business initiative, the shift to conversational AI must be measured to determine its level of success.
+As with any business initiative, the shift to conversational AI must be measured to determine its level of success.
 The goal of the move is to help the customer find the answers they are seeking in a fast and convenient way, without expending significant effort.
 A key KPI to measure this initiative is the Customer Effort Score (CES), a CX metric that uses a simple question to measure how much effort a customer must exert during an interaction with a company.
 Low effort is now seen as the key driver of customer loyalty.
 By tracking CES, businesses can make the necessary improvements to further enhance the customer experience.